 In 2015 eBay decided to split Paypal away to run as its own company which was completed late in the year.

-There are no fees if you are spending your Paypal balance or have a bank account linked to your Paypal account.
+There are no fees if you are spending your Paypal balance or have a bank account linked to your Paypal account when depositing at betting sites.

-If you are using a credit card, such as Visa or MasterCard, to fund your Paypal account it costs 2.4% plus $0.30.
+If you are using a credit card, such as Visa or MasterCard, to fund your Paypal account it costs 2.4% plus AUD $0.30, which is reasonable in comparison to other similar services.

 5 Reasons to use Paypal to fund your betting account